mobizt/Firebase-ESP8266/src/README.md

-#### Set child nodes's key and value (using JSON data) to the defined database path if defined database path's ETag matched the ETag value
+#### Set child nodes's key and value (using JSON data or FirebaseJson object) to the defined database path if defined database path's ETag matched the ETag value

-This will replace any child nodes inside the defined path with node' s key and value defined in JSON data.
+This will replace any child nodes inside the defined path with node' s key and value defined in JSON data or FirebaseJson object.

 param **`dataObj`** - Firebase Data Object to hold data and instances.

-param **`path`** - Target database path which key and value in JSON data will be replaced or set.
+param **`path`** - Target database path which key and value in JSON data or FirebaseJson object will be replaced or set.

 param **`jsonString`** - The JSON string to set (should be valid JSON data).

+param **`json`** - The FirebaseJson object.

 param **`ETag`** - Known unique identifier string (ETag) of defined database path.